ngc92/quadgym/README.md

 The purpose of these environments is to test low level control algorithms for quadrotor drones.
-Utilities to apply classical control algorithms, such as a PID controller are provided.
+Utilities to apply classical control algorithms, such as a PID controller, a backstepping control law, and sliding mode control, are provided.

 The following `gym.Env` environments are defined in this package:
 * `QuadrotorStabilizeAttitude2D-v0` A simplified quadrotor simulation, in which the movements of the